Dokploy/dokploy/CONTRIBUTING.md

 ### Setup

-Now we can run the command that will spin up all the required services and files.
+Run the command that will spin up all the required services and files.

 ```bash
 pnpm run setup